What is involved with mastopexy/breast lift surgery?

 There are other risks associated with general anaesthetic, and this will be discussed during your consultation.

-If I decide to proceed, what can I expect?
+If I decide to proceed with breast lift surgery, what can I expect?

 Hospital and Admission

 Everyone performs surgery differently.
 We perform our surgery at Epworth Freemasons Private Hospital in East Melbourne.
 All rooms are private rooms with your own ensuite and bathroom facilities.
 There are eight state of the art operating theatres with the latest anaesthetic machines and the latest theatre equipment.
 There is 24 hour onsite medical emergency care with an onsite Intensive Care Unit.

-Our mastopexy surgery is performed on Level 3 at Epworth Freemasons Hospital, a unit specializing in gynaecology and breast surgery.
+Our breast lift (mastopexy) surgery is performed on Level 3 at Epworth Freemasons Hospital, a unit specializing in gynaecology and breast surgery.
 We conduct all forms of breast surgery at this hospital, from breast reconstruction after breast cancer, breast reconstruction for congenital abnormality, breast augmentation, revisional breast augmentation surgery and breast reduction surgery.

 The breast lift surgery normally takes between 90 and 120 minutes and is conducted in one of the three operating theatres.
 It is conducted under a general anaesthetic by a fully accredited specialist anaesthetist.
 In addition to the general anaesthetic your breast is infiltrated with local anaesthetic to minimize the amount of blood loss and also to ensure that when you wake up after anaesthetic you don’t have any pain.

 All wounds are sutured using a dissolving Monocryl suture to avoid the need for removal of sutures in the postoperative period.
 Gentle gauze bandages and waterproof dressings are applied to your wounds which means that you can shower after your operation.

 Following breast lift surgery and recovery in the Post Anaesthetic Recovery Unit you will be returned to the ward where you will normally spend the next 24 hours in hospital.
 This allows us to ensure that you have excellent medical care and supervision, that we can monitor the amount of drainage coming out of your drains and that we can ensure that you don’t have any postoperative pain.